OctopusDeploy/docs/docs/approvals/service-now/index.md

 For the ServiceNow approval checks to be performed as part of the deployment process, an appropriate Octopus license must be configured in your Octopus instance.

-A ServiceNow enabled Octopus license must be requested from Octopus directly, and cannot be managed through the usual self-service process.
+A ServiceNow enabled Octopus license must be requested from Octopus directly, and cannot be managed through the self-service process.
 To request a license register for the [ServiceNow Early Access Program](https://octopusdeploy.typeform.com/servicenow-eap)

 Once you have received your feature-enabled license, you can install it by navigating to **{{Configuration, License}}**.

-An enabled license will include a node similar to the below:
+An enabled license will include a block similar to the below:

 ```xml
 <Features>